The smoke which spoke

 His breath slowed.

-He fell asleep on the chipped balcony, staring into nothing,
+He fell asleep on the balcony, staring into nothingness,

 In the haze of smoke,